Osseous Surgery New York City and Manhattan

 In the surgery, the periodontist removes infection from diseased roots and bone, reshapes the bone’s surface, and creates a tighter connection between gum tissue and the teeth.

-While New York City osseous surgery patients can achieve effective results, Dr. Scott Kissel typically recommends alternative procedures first.
+While New York City and Manhattan osseous surgery patients can achieve effective results, Dr. Scott Kissel typically recommends alternative procedures first.
 Proven non-invasive techniques can often resolve periodontal disease without cutting or stitches.

 Osseous Surgery vs. LANAP®